ttuning/Lua-OOP-modules/README.md

 S2inst:classname()
 Output:  sub:  classname
 S2inst:classname2()
-Output: simpleclass: classname function  -- note subclass didn't have a function called classname2 so the function located in baseclass is used.
+Output: baseclass: classname function  -- note subclass didn't have a function called classname2 so the function located in baseclass is used.
 S3inst:classname()
 Output:  subsub: classname
 S3inst:classname2()
-Output: simpleclass: classname function  -- note subclass nor subsubclass have a function called classname2 so the function located in baseclass is used.
+Output: baseclass: classname function  -- note subclass nor subsubclass have a function called classname2 so the function located in baseclass is used.

 Using these simple modules an OOP inheritence may be implemented.